Selkirk Rex: Breed Profile, Personality & Care

 The Selkirk Rex traces back to a single curly-coated kitten born in 1987 at an animal shelter in Montana, USA.
 The breed takes its name from the Selkirk Mountains in the region.
 The unusual kitten was adopted by Persian breeder Jeri Newman, who recognized that the curl was caused by a dominant genetic mutation distinct from those behind the Cornish and Devon Rex breeds.

 The original kitten, named Miss DePesto, was bred to a black Persian, and several of her offspring inherited the curly coat — confirming the gene’s dominant inheritance pattern.
 Outcrosses to Persians, Exotic Shorthairs, British Shorthairs, and American Shorthairs gave the breed its sturdy build and broadened the gene pool.
-Major registries accepted the breed quickly: TICA recognized it in 1992, and CFA followed with full championship status in 2000.
+Major registries accepted the breed quickly: The International Cat Association (TICA) recognized it in 1992, and the Cat Fanciers’ Association (CFA) followed with full championship status in 2000.

 Today the Selkirk Rex is well established in North America and steadily growing in popularity in Europe, where it remains comparatively rare but increasingly sought after by lovers of plush, easygoing companion cats.